The museum regularly acquires pieces to document and tell the story of Brussels.

-This 1854 painting shows the interior of the current Cathedral of St. Michael and St. Gudula in Brussels.
+This 1854 painting by Jean-Baptiste Van Moer shows the interior of the current Cathedral of St. Michael and St. Gudula in Brussels.

-This scented candle with a still life as its backdrop was created by Parisian perfumer Quintessence Lab for the ‘Candle Up’ project.
+This scented candle was created by Quintessence Lab and afterwards adorned with a still life by Sanam Khatibi for the ‘Candle Up’ project.

-Artist Jean-Jacques Gailliard drew Otlet House in 1962.
-The house was built between 1896 and 1898 in Art Nouveau style with some references to the Italian Renaissance.
+Jean-Jacques Gailliard drew Otlet House situated on the corner of Rue de Florence and Rue de Livourne in 1962.
+It was built between 1896 and 1898 in Art Nouveau style.

 This rectangular bronze low-relief, signed and dated 1893, is a profile portrait of the artist Hélène du Ménil made by her husband, Isidore De Rudder.

 This storage box is made of metal and is decorated with illustrations by Tom Schamp.
-Chocolatier Elisabeth partnered with him in 2016 to design his boxes.
+Chocolatier Elisabeth partnered with him in 2016 to design their boxes.

 This painting by Jan Van Looy, a painter from Brussels, shows the pavilion built for the 1935 World's Fair.

-This 2013 work, acrylic on canvas, painted according to popular Congolese painting, illustrates the mythical Matonge district, the heart of Belgian-Congolese life in Brussels.
+This painting from 2013 was painted by Moke Fils according to popular Congolese painting.
+It illustrates the Matonge district, the heart of Belgian-Congolese life in Brussels.

-Recently added to our collections, this painting portrays the Annual competition of the Archers’ Guild at the foot of the Wollendriestoren.
-The work of the Brussels painter Gillis van Tilborgh (1625-1678).
+This painting by Gillis van Tilborgh (1625-1678) portrays the Annual competition of the Archers’ Guild at the foot of the Wollendriestoren.